Cruising on the Voyager - Sri Lanka, Maldives, Seychelles & Mauritius

 This will be our third cruise with Voyage of Discovery, but this time on a new ship, the MV Voyager.

 Prior to the departure of our cruise we took a 5-Day overland tour of Sri Lanka.
 In order to get there, we used frequent flyer miles to "purchase" our free business class ticket.
-Unfortunately, in order to get it, we had to fly from San Francisco, to Vancouver, to Hong Kong, to Bangkok and then to Colombo.
-Flights and lay-overs that took us over 25 hours!
+Unfortunately, in order to get it, we had to fly from San Francisc to London, to Bangkok, t and then to Colombo.
+Flights and lay-overs that took us over almost 41 hours!
 Whew!
-We assume the trip is worth it.
+We assume the trip is worth it but having United Frequent Flyers Mileage is not!

 Sri Lanka is one of Asia's richest treasure troves with no fewer than seven amazing UNESCO listed World Heritage Sites.
 Upon arrival in Colombo, (just after midnight!) we headed to our hotel and had a short city tour before spending the night and heading out to Sigiriya.